 Explanation:

-In this example, we have taken the int *arr in the display function that receives the base address of the numbers array.
-After that, the array decays into a pointer, so the arr[i] function accesses elements via pointer arithmetic.
-Finally, we also pass the size to indicate the number of elements.
+In this instance, we are passing the int *arr parameter in the display function, which accepts the starting address of the array of integers.
+Subsequently, the array transforms into a pointer, allowing the arr[i] operation to interact with elements using pointer calculations.
+Additionally, we provide the size parameter to specify the quantity of elements in the array.

 Passing Array as a Reference